-In a new study, graduate student Jason Bell imaged individual strands of bacterial DNA as they were coated with a protein called RecA.
-Studying how this process works gives insights into the "mediator" proteins responsible that facilitate it.
+In the new study, graduate student Jason Bell used technology developed in Kowalczykowski's lab over the past decade to image individual strands of bacterial DNA as they were coated with a protein called RecA.
+Studying how this process works gives insights into the "mediator" proteins responsible that facilitate it, Kowalczykowski said.
 In humans, one of those mediators is the protein BRCA2, which is strongly associated with breast cancer.

 RecA, called Rad51 in humans, helps the single strand of DNA find its complementary, matching strand elsewhere in the chromosome.
 The RecA protein has to displace another protein, imaginatively named single-strand DNA-binding protein, to get to the DNA.

 The researchers were able to watch in real time as the RecA units displaced single-strand DNA-binding proteins and then spread in both directions until the whole strand was covered.

 They found that the process has to start with two molecules of RecA attaching to the DNA.
 Then single molecules of RecA can be added at either end, similar to adding beads on a string.